 CBD for Sleep: Can It Give You a Good Night’s Rest?

 I’ve been struggling with insomnia for most of my life.
-I used to be the kid giving my mom trouble at night.
-Walking around on a cranky and plumb tuckered semi-fog became my norm in college.
+I used to be the kid turning bedtime into a battle.
+In college, walking around on a cranky and plumb tuckered semi-fog became my norm.

 I’ve had episodes where bad sleep reached to the point where I could no longer function during the day.

-Sleeping pills were quick fixes with too many untoward effects that I couldn’t bear.
+I tried everything, from sleeping pills to natural sleep aids, vitamins and even wine.
+Some worked, others didn’t but nothing actually helped in the long run.
 Being at my lowest point, I knew there had to be a better relief option out there for me.

 After lots of research and I mean lots, I discovered CBD and my nights changed forever.
-A few days on CBD and I wasn’t only falling asleep faster and sleeping longer but waking up feeling refreshed.
+A few days on CBD and I wasn’t only falling asleep faster and sleeping longer but waking up feeling refreshed and excited about what the day holds.
 It didn’t leave me in a foggy morning haze as most sleeping pills did.

 If you’re considering taking CBD to get more shut-eye, you’re in the right place.
-In this article we’ll be exploring the nuts and bolts of your precious slumber and the science behind CBD to promote restorative sleep.
+In this article we’ll be exploring the ins and outs of your precious slumber and the science behind CBD to promote restorative sleep.

 Table of Contents